firecmsco/firecms/website/docs/collections/custom_entity_views.md

 ---
 id: custom_entity_views
-title: Custom entity views
+title: Entity views
-sidebar_label: Custom entity views
+sidebar_label: Entity views
 ---

 FireCMS offers default form and table fields for common use cases and also allows